cschin/multi-tabix/Readme.md

 ❯ ./multi-tbx dump_region my_index chr10:1,000,000-1,010,000 > output
 ```

-The tool is useful for quick look up when the variant data are scattered in many files.
+The tool is useful for quick look up when the variant data is scattered in many files by collecting information in the tbi file in one place.
+It handles the simple but tedius-to-do-manually logic for fetch a set of variants in a region automatically.

 Usage: